 Get an overview of a specific SQL Server instance

 The Dashboard view provides a graphical representation of the activity on your SQL Server instance.
-This dashboard allows you to diagnose issues that are inter-related, using quick links to see the associated details and review possible solutions to specific issues.
+This dashboard allows you to diagnose inter-related issues, using quick links to see the associated details and review possible solutions to specific issues.